-- 3.3.1 A binding agreement contains the terms and conditions on which Free Prior and Informed Consent is reached based on culturally appropriate engagement.
-(Adapt IGI 3.3.1) - 3.3.2 Records of binding agreements are maintained.
-(Adopt IGI 3.3.2) - 3.3.3 The binding agreement defines the duration, provisions for renegotiation, renewal, termination, economic conditions, provisions for monitoring by Indigenous Peoples and dispute resolution.
-(Adapt IGI 3.3.3) - 3.4 The Organization shall recognize and uphold the rights, customs and culture of Indigenous Peoples as defined in the United Nations Declaration on the Rights of Indigenous Peoples (2007) and ILO Convention 169 (1989).
+- 3.3.1 A binding agreement\ contains the terms and conditions on which Free Prior and Informed Consent\ is reached based on culturally appropriate\ engagement\. - 3.3.2 Records of binding agreements\ are maintained. - 3.3.3 The binding agreement\ defines the duration, provisions for renegotiation, renewal, termination, economic conditions, provisions for monitoring by Indigenous Peoples\ and dispute resolution. - 3.4 The Organization\ shall recognize and uphold\ the rights, customs and culture of Indigenous Peoples\ as defined in the United Nations Declaration on the Rights of Indigenous Peoples (2007) and ILO Convention 169 (1989).
 (C3.2 P&C V4, revised to comply with FSC-POL-30-401, ILO 169 and UNDRIP)

-Indigenous Peoples may raise concerns related to UNDRIP and ILO 169.
-The ongoing engagement process set out in this Standard (Principle 1 and 3) provides an opportunity for The Organization to determine what is actionable through provisions elsewhere in Principle 3, or other parts of the Standard.
-The intent of culturally appropriate engagement is to prevent violations of Indigenous Peoples rights.

-Additional supporting information for the implementation of this Criterion is available in the FSC Canada FPIC Guidance document.
+Indigenous Peoples\ may raise concerns related to UNDRIP and ILO 169.
+The ongoing engagement\ process set out in this Standard (Principle 1 and 3) provides an opportunity for The Organization\ to determine what is actionable through provisions elsewhere in Principle 3, or other parts of the Standard.
+The intent of culturally appropriate engagement\ is to prevent violations of Indigenous Peoples\ rights.
+Additional supporting information for the implementation of this Criterion\ is available in the FSC Canada FPIC Guidance document.

-- 3.4.1 There is no evidence that the rights, customs and culture of Indigenous Peoples as defined in UNDRIP and ILO Convention 169 are violated by The Organization (Adapt IGI 3.4.1) - 3.4.2 Where evidence that rights, customs and culture of Indigenous Peoples as defined in UNDRIP and ILO Convention 169 have been violated by The Organization the situation is documented, including steps to a just and fair redress for the violation of the rights, customs and culture of Indigenous Peoples, in keeping with the dispute resolution process in Indicator 3.2.4.
-(Adapt IGI 3.4.2) - 3.5 The Organization, through engagement with Indigenous Peoples, shall identify sites which are of special cultural, ecological, economic, religious or spiritual significance and for which these Indigenous Peoples hold legal or customary rights.
-These sites shall be recognized by The Organization and their management, and/or protection shall be agreed through engagement with these Indigenous Peoples.
-(C3.3 P&C V4, revised to POL 30-401) - 3.5.1 Best efforts are made to engage with Indigenous Peoples to identify sites which are of special cultural, ecological, economic, religious or spiritual significance and for which these Indigenous Peoples hold legal or customary rights as directed by local and national laws.
-(Adapt IGI 3.5.1) - 3.5.2 Agreed upon measures to protect such sites are documented and implemented through culturally appropriate engagement with Indigenous Peoples.
-When Indigenous Peoples determine that physical identification of sites in documentation or on maps would threaten the value or protection of the sites, other means are used.
-(Adapt IGI 3.5.2) - 3.5.3 When an Indigenous community indicates that management activities on particular blocks or sites are creating a threat of serious environmental, economic, or cultural impact, the management activities are suspended or relocated until protective measures have been agreed to with the Indigenous Peoples and as directed by local and national laws.
-(Adapt IGI 3.5.3)
+- 3.4.1 There is no evidence that the rights, customs and culture of Indigenous Peoples\ as defined in UNDRIP and ILO Convention 169 are violated by The Organization\. - 3.4.2 Where evidence that rights, customs and culture of Indigenous Peoples\ as defined in UNDRIP and ILO Convention 169 have been violated by The Organization\, the situation is documented, including steps to a just and fair redress for the violation of the rights, customs and culture of Indigenous Peoples\, in keeping with the dispute resolution process in Indicator 3.2.3. - 3.5 The Organization\, through engagement\ with Indigenous Peoples\, shall identify sites which are of special cultural, ecological, economic, religious or spiritual significance and for which these Indigenous Peoples\ hold legal\ or customary rights\.
+These sites shall be recognized by The Organization\ and their management, and/or protection\ shall be agreed through engagement\ with these Indigenous Peoples\.
+(C3.3 P&C V4, revised to POL 30-401)

+The intent of the Indicators\ in this Criterion is to (per Indicator 3.5.1) proactively identify sites of special significance for which Indigenous Peoples\ hold rights\ and (per Indicator 3.5.2) implement protective measures for those sites.
+These sites can be identified at several stages of the relationship between The Organization\ and Indigenous Peoples\, at moments agreed between both parties.

+- 3.5.1 Best efforts\ are made to engage\ with Indigenous Peoples\, in a culturally appropriate\ manner, to identify sites which are of special cultural, ecological, economic, religious or spiritual significance for which these Indigenous Peoples\ hold legal\ or customary rights\. - 3.5.2 Best efforts\ are used to find agreed upon measures to protect such sites through culturally appropriate\ engagement\ with Indigenous Peoples\ and these measures are implemented.
+When Indigenous Peoples\ determine that physical identification of sites in documentation or on maps would threaten the value or protection\ of the sites, other means are used. - 3.5.3 Wherever sites of special cultural, ecological, economic, religious or spiritual significance are newly observed or discovered and are threatened by management activities\, the management activities\ in the vicinity are suspended or relocated until protective measures have been agreed to with the Indigenous Peoples\ and as directed by local and national laws\.

-Examples of serious threats could include:
+Examples of serious threats\ could include: